ikeraguero/childcare-brasil/README.md

 ## Childcare Brasil

 Childcare Brasil is a website designed for a fictional organization with the goal of providing a platform for people to donate money to support Brazilian children and schools.
-This project was developed for academic purposes as part of the coursework at IFC.
+This project was developed for academic purposes as part of the coursework at <a href='https://ifc.edu.br/'>IFC</a>.

 ## Project Overview